 Inventory: classified.
-Contractor: Raytheon.
+Contractor: Raytheon

 Guidance: semiactive laser.

-Dimensions: length 14 ft 2 in.
+Dimensions: length 14.2 ft.

 Weight: 2,350 lb.
+COMMENTARY

-GBU-24A/B. This is an air-to-ground weapon equipped with a third-generation Laser-Guided Bomb guidance kit called Paveway III integrated with a BLU-109 penetrating warhead.
+GBU-24A/B. This is an air-to-ground weapon equipped with a third-generation laser-guided bomb guidance kit called Paveway III integrated with a BLU-109 penetrating warhead.
 The kit consists of an advanced guidance section and high-lift airframe.
 It is extremely precise and highly effective against a broad range of high-value hard targets.
-The system can be employed from low, medium, and high altitudes, providing operational flexibility through the use of an adaptive digital autopilot and large field-of-regard, highly sensitive scanning seeker.
+The system can be employed from low, medium, and high altitudes, providing operational flexibility through the use of an adaptive digital autopilot and large field-ofregard, highly sensitive scanning seeker.
 The GBU-24A/B adapts to conditions of release, flies an appropriate midcourse, and provides trajectory shaping for enhanced warhead effectiveness.
 The weapon is deployed on the F-15E and F-16.
 The GBU-24A/B was highly successful in the Persian Gulf War.

 Brief: A precise air-to-ground penetrating glide bomb equipped with an advanced guidance kit.
 Function: Air-to-surface guided bomb.

-First Flight: not available Delivered: from 1988.
-IOC: 1988 (unconfirmed).
-Production: approx 3,000.
+First Flight: not available

+Delivered: from 1988.
+IOC: 1988 (unconfirmed)

+Production: approx 3,000

 Inventory: classified.
 Contractor: Lockheed Martin.

-Guidance: semiactive laser.
+Guidance: semiactive laser

-Dimensions: span 5 ft 6 in, length 13 ft 11 in.
+Dimensions: span 5.5 ft, length 13.9 ft.
+Weight: 2,170 lb.